mikolasan/mikolasan.github.io/src/markdown/ai/neuron.md

 Then I switch to a huge topic called [Synaptic plasticity](https://www.nature.com/articles/1301559).
 Which actually brought me to a dead end.
 Not because the idea is dead, but because it introduces so many biological terms about chemical processes in neurons that I stop understanding this and other articles on the second sentence.
 I'll need to return to this topic when I will have interactive model ready. **->**

+> Neural plasticity, the alteration of function in response to experience, is a basic property of the nervous system that can be observed at the level of neural networks.
+Long-Term Potentiation (LTP) refers to a persistent enhancement of synaptic transmission following high frequency stimulation and is thought to reflect the cellular processes underlying learning and memory.
+The induction of LTP is dependent on activation of NMDA receptors, which are inhibited by organic solvents.
+>
+> _Christoph van Thriel, William K. Boyes, in Advances in Neurotoxicology, 2022_

+> Plastic changes can also include the ability of the neurons to change their function and the amount and type of neurotransmitter they produce. [...]
+Although most of the 100 billion neurons are already formed at birth, neurons continue to make connections with other structures through dendritic branching and by remodeling other connections.
+>
+> _Donna J. Cech DHS, PT, PCS, Suzanne “Tink” Martin MACT, PT, in Functional Movement Development Across the Life Span (Third Edition), 2012_

 ## Feedback loops